 Cost Structure of Direct Mutual Funds

-Since there are no intermediaries involved, you don’t pay any commissions, which significantly reduces the expense ratio.
-Lower expenses mean a greater portion of your investment goes towards growth, enhancing your potential returns over time.
+Since there are no intermediaries involved, you don’t pay commissions, which reduces the expense ratio.
+Lower costs improve compounding and connect well with the broader benefits of investing in mutual funds.

 How to Invest in Direct Mutual Funds: